Cal Baptist faces Minnesota on 3-game win streak - WTOP News

 Minneapolis; Monday, 10:30 p.m.
 EST

-BOTTOM LINE: Cal Baptist looks to keep its three-game win streak alive when the Lancers take on Minnesota.
+BOTTOM LINE: Cal Baptist will try to continue its three-game win streak with a victory against Minnesota.

-Minnesota finished 8-7 at home a season ago while going 13-17 overall.
-The Golden Gophers allowed opponents to score 69.2 points per game and shoot 45.4% from the field last season.
+Minnesota finished 8-7 at home last season while going 13-17 overall.
+The Golden Gophers averaged 12.6 assists per game on 24.8 made field goals last season.

-Cal Baptist finished 3-9 on the road and 18-16 overall last season.
-The Lancers allowed opponents to score 67.2 points per game and shoot 41.5% from the field last season.
+Cal Baptist went 18-16 overall a season ago while going 3-9 on the road.
+The Lancers averaged 5.2 steals, 2.7 blocks and 13.5 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.